silasapostol13-web/data-structures-portfolio/index.md

 I am a 21 year old computer science student at UNC Charlotte with a concentration in generative AI.

-Outside of class I build iOS apps and run a small vending machine business in Charlotte.
+Outside of class I build iOS apps.
 I shipped Strut, a step-goal app blocker, to the App Store as a solo developer using Swift and SwiftUI.

 Welcome to my Data Structures portfolio.
 This site documents my learning, debugging process, and projects throughout the semester.